 Editor in Chief, Philippines

-Raised by peripatetic ‘Third Culture Kids‘, Chiara was barely six months old when she first rode a plane and had her passport stamped.
-With a background in Social Sciences and International Political Relations, her initial career in global development shifted to one in writing, content strategy, and travel.
-After churning out a few iPhone apps, travelling with a production crew, and producing documentaries, Chiara has returned to the world of magazines—adamant that print is not dead and is kicking ass like never before.
+Raised by peripatetic ‘Third Culture Kids‘, Chiara was barely six months old when she took her first plane ride and had her passport stamped.
+With a degree in social sciences and international political relations, her initial career in global development took an unprecedented turn towards writing.
+After nearly a decade spent going off the grid with photographers and filmmakers, as well as churning out a couple of iPhone apps, Chiara has returned to the world of magazines, adamant that print is far from dead.
 She is currently based in Manila, as GRID Magazine‘s Managing Editor.

 Founding Editor, Singapore